veetmoradiya3628/github-action-tut/README.md

     - When using the workflow_dispatch event, you can optionally specify inputs that are passed to the workflow.

 #### Runners in Github Actions
 - Runners are the machines that execute jobs in a Github Actions Workflow
 - Github Hosted vs. Self Hosted

+- How to setup a self hosted runners on Google Cloud VM ?
+    - To setup self hosted runner we can configure from github documentation.

+#### Reusable workflow in GA
+- repeated usable workflow

+#### Learn Items

+- Automatic infrastructure provisioning with Terraform ? - need to learn terraform first.
+- Automatic readme file creation using terradoc ? - need to learn terraform first.